Tomate0613/hyprkan/docs/config.md

 ## Matching Behavior

-Each rule matches a window based on its class and optional title.
+Each rule matches a window based on its class and title.

 - `"class"` and `"title"` use **regular expressions**